The ultimate resource for getting traffic to your website (pt.1)

 Like content marketing, an email list is great support for all your other channels as well.
 For example, social media and display ads allow you to input email lists as a target audience, which means you’ll be only targeting warm prospects.

 To manage your email list, you’ll need a CRM or email handling service.
 Here at IOC, we use Mailerlite - it’s cost-effective, and has advanced automation features you usually only see on high-end services.

 To build an email list, you’ll most likely need a website first.
 It’s your job to build that email list as fast as possible with any and all new traffic coming to your site to make the most out of this channel.

 If you have a talented engineering team (or you yourself can get down with some coding), it’s possible to build tools or simple platforms that visitors can use.
 These tools will push visitors towards your website.
 Examples include simple calculators people can use to determine how much they can save by using your product, chatbots that dispense canned advice based on user interaction, or even fitting services for fashion sites.

 These tools are often called ‘lead magnets’, as they provide a lot of attractive value, and encourage users to leave behind their email addresses in exchange for using the tool.
-Like content, they’re great at establishing trust and your expertise in your niche.
+And, like content, they’re also great at establishing trust and your expertise in your niche.

 Target Market Blogs